-The aPL antibodies can cause different problems at different stages of the pregnancy in different women.
+Antiphospholipid antibodies (aPL) can cause different problems at different stages of the pregnancy in different women.

 In some women with aPL, in the first 13 weeks, the antibodies can prevent the pregnancy from embedding properly in the womb, increasing the chances of an early miscarriage.